14 – Cold War, 1953-62

 Shah of Iran: Mohammad Reza Pahlavi, 1973

 Mossedeq TIME Cover January 1952Granted, Anglo-Iranian relations weren’t a pure case of plunder.
 In the early to mid-20th century, poor countries needed Western engineering to drill for oil.
 When BP pulled their staff out of Iran during the Abadan Crisis, production plummeted nearly to zero.
-The British convinced President Eisenhower that Iran’s prime minister, Mohammad Mosaddegh (right), constituted a communist threat, leaving out mention of a recent book he’d written denouncing communism.
+The British convinced President Eisenhower that Iran’s prime minister, Mohammad Mosaddegh, constituted a communist threat, leaving out mention of a recent book he’d written denouncing communism.
 Before Ike, Harry Truman initially liked Mossaddegh because he’d brought democracy to the Middle East, and he visited the Liberty Bell in Philadelphia and George Washington’s plantation at Mt.
 Vernon to underscore a potential American connection.
-TIME magazine even named him Man of the Year for 1951.
+While not elected directly by the people, he’d been chosen by Iran’s elected parliament, similar to how prime ministers were nominated in England.
+TIME magazine even named him Man of the Year for 1951 (right).
 But Mosaddegh wanted full Iranian control of Iranian oil, and the consequent British blockade hurt the Iranian economy and lowered his popularity among the military and mullahs.
 With Teddy Roosevelt’s grandson, Kermit, leading Operation Ajax, the CIA and British MI6 helped overthrow Mosaddegh and elevated the monarch Shah to a full-on dictator.
 Operating out of the basement of the American embassy in Tehran, Roosevelt bribed newspapers to accuse Mosaddegh of homosexuality and communism.
+It’s difficult to gauge how influential the U.S. was in his overthrow, as the CIA was reporting home that events were outside their control, and MI6 was engaged in similar propaganda campaigns.
 The Shah hadn’t been a mere figurehead prior to that and had the power to remove prime ministers, so some of the public backed him when Mosaddegh’s popularity plummeted because of Britain’s oil blockade.
-The U.S. got a 40% share of oil exports for their trouble, much to the chagrin of Saudis and Kuwaitis who didn’t welcome the competition.
+In the end, the U.S. got a 40% share of oil exports for their trouble, much to the chagrin of Saudis and Kuwaitis who didn’t welcome the competition.
 Most of all, the U.S. got an ally in the region that could hopefully stymie any potential Soviet expansion toward the Persian Gulf.
 The Shah kept the oil flowing cheaply to BP in return for the money and weapons he needed to stay in power, and he unapologetically murdered and tortured dissidents.
 In 2023, the CIA acknowledged its undemocratic role in the 1953 coup (AP).

 As was the case elsewhere, American military in Iran had full immunity from Iranian courts.
 These factors, especially support for the Shah, incurred the wrath of many Iranians toward the West, contributing to the Hostage Crisis of 1978-80 and poor relations today with the United States.
 However, blaming America entirely for Mosaddegh’s downfall is a misleading interpretation perpetuated by modern Iranian leaders hostile to the U.S., Kermit Roosevelt’s autobiography exaggerating his role, and American historians inclined to critique western colonialism.
 But Iran’s parliamentary system would’ve been healthier without Britain driving such a hard bargain on oil and the CIA nosing around in a coup.
 If there was one silver lining in this cloud, the Shah emancipated Iranian women, allowing them to attain educations and become doctors and lawyers, drive, wear what they’d like, and enjoy full reproductive rights and legal equality regarding marriage and divorce.
 He also abolished polygamy and raised the minimum marriage age from 13 to 16.
 Iranian women lost those rights when Muslim fundamentalists took over the country with their own coup in 1978-79.